SafwanGanz/student_record/README.md

 ## 📜 License

 This project is open-source and available under the **MIT License**.
-Feel free to modify and distribute it as needed.

 ---